Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Day One - Blog/Day One is Your Personal Microjournaling Platform.md

 ---
-title: Day One is Your Personal Microjournaling Platform
+title: 'Day One is Your Personal Microjournaling Platform'
 categories:
     - 新媒体
     - Day One - Blog